OSInside/kiwi/doc/source/overview/workflow.rst

   Note that options starting with `rd.kiwi` are not passed on to avoid side effects.

+``rd.kiwi.oem.maxdisk=size[KMGT]``
+  This variable configures the maximum disk size an unattended oem installation should consider for image deployment.
+Unattended oem deployments default to deploying on /dev/sda (more exactly, the first device not filtered out by `oem-device-filter`).
+With RAID controllers, it can happen that your buch of big JBOD disks is for example `/dev/sda` to `/dev/sdi` and the 480G RAID1 configured for OS deployment is `/dev/sdj`.
+With `rd.kiwi.oem.maxdisk=500G` the deployment will land on that RAID disk.

 ``rd.live.overlay.persistent``
   This variable tells a live iso image to prepare a persistent write partition.